Subscribe for our latest news, straight to your inbox:

 Increased demand, combined with port congestion associated with covid restrictions, had a direct impact on vessel supply.
 Port congestion, at the moment, is a big challenge for shippers.
 There is an emerging threat for more bottlenecks in the logistics supply chain and cargo flow from Asia to Europe or North America due to Malaysia’s potential lockdown amid a new wave of the pandemic.
 The Port of Yantian is partially closed because of a COVID-19 outbreak, and Hamburg is now badly afflicted by congestion.

 In addition to the COVID-19 related ports congestion, when the Ever Given megaship blocked the traffic in the Suez Canal for almost a week in March, it also had a direct impact on vessel availability and therefore supply.
 Although the ports were able to clean up some of the backlogs during the calmer period when container ships were not able to arrive, many ships arrived at the port all at once in April, which led to longer waiting time, aggravating the market situation that was already under pressure.
-The graph belows shows the direct impact on vessel supply during the last couple of months compared to last year looking at the number of idle vessels.
+The graph below shows the direct impact on vessel supply during the last couple of months compared to last year looking at the number of idle vessels.

 Impact on Freight